RON

 Project and goals

-The proposed project aims to increase our understanding of the factors that allow rumours and misinformation to spread on (online) social networks.
+The project investigated factors that allow rumors and misinformation to spread on (online) social networks.
 Given the global corona pandemic and the rise of the so-called “post-truth” society, the harm that misinformation may cause has been recognized, and it can hardly be overstated.

 Political examples of this harm abound.
 While the literature has come a long way in uncovering various factors that influence the diffusion of misinformation, it is still not perfectly understood.
 However, only increased understanding will allow us to fight the persistence of misinformation and rumours.